-In fulfilling its oversight responsibilities with respect to the year ended December 31, 2012, the Audit Committee:
+In fulfilling its oversight responsibilities with respect to the year ended December 31, 2013, the Audit Committee:

-- Approved the terms of engagement of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ended December 31, 2012; - Reviewed with management the interim financial information included in the Forms 10-Q prior to their being filed with the SEC.
-In addition, the Committee reviewed all earnings releases with management and the Company's independent public accounting firm prior to their release; - Reviewed and discussed with the Company's management and the Company's independent registered public accounting firm, the audited consolidated financial statements of the Company as of December 31, 2012 and 2011 and for the three years ended December 31, 2012; - Reviewed and discussed with the Company's management and the independent registered public accounting firm, management's assessment that the Company maintained effective control over financial reporting as of December 31, 2012; - Discussed with the independent registered public accounting firm matters required to be discussed by the American Institute of Certified Public Accountants Statement on Auditing Standards ("SAS") No. 61, "Communications with Audit Committees," as amended (AICPA, Professional Standards, Vol. 1, AU Section 380), as adopted by the Public Company Accounting Oversight Board; and - Received from the independent registered public accounting firm the written disclosures and the letter in accordance with the requirements of the Public Company Accounting Oversight Board regarding the firm's communications with the Committee concerning independence, and discussed with such firm its independence from the Company.
+- · Approved the terms of engagement of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ended December 31, 2013; - Reviewed with management the interim financial information included in the Forms 10-Q prior to their being filed with the SEC.
+In addition, the Committee reviewed all earnings releases with management and the Company's independent public accounting firm prior to their release: - Reviewed and discussed with the Company's management and the Company's independent registered public accounting firm, the audited consolidated financial statements of the Company as of December 31, 2013 and 2012 and for the three years ended December 31, 2013;

+- · Reviewed and discussed with the Company's management and the independent registered public accounting firm, management's assessment that the Company maintained effective control over financial reporting as of December 31, 2013; - Discussed with the independent registered public accounting firm matters required to be discussed by the Auditing Standard No. 61, "Communications with Audit Committees," as adopted by the Public Company Accounting Oversight Board; and - Received from the independent registered public accounting firm the written disclosures and the letter in accordance with the requirements of the Public Company Accounting Oversight Board regarding the firm's communications with the Committee concerning independence, and discussed with such firm its independence from the Company.

-Based upon the review and discussions referred to above, the Committee recommended to the Board of Directors that the audited consolidated financial statements of the Company and subsidiaries as of December 31, 2012 and 2011 and for the three years ended December 31, 2012 be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2012 for filing with the Securities and Exchange Commission.
+Based upon the review and discussions referred to previously, the Committee recommended to the Board of Directors that the audited consolidated financial statements of the Company and subsidiaries as of December 31, 2013 and 2012 and for the three years ended December 31, 2013 be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2013 for filing with the Securities and Exchange Commission.